ekmolloy/reu2019-tutorials/1-campus-cluster/README.md

 Note that this will request that your job be run on one node with at least 12 processors for a maximum wallclock time of 1 hour.

-Complete the rest of the script to run FastME.
+Below these lines, write a bash script to run FastME (in four different ways) on the 15 datasets.
 If you are not familar with bash scripting, then you may want to look at [this tutorial](https://www.codecademy.com/learn/learn-the-command-line/modules/bash-scripting).
 Remember that you should only be writing files, including the output of FastME, in YOUR directory (i.e., `/projects/tallis/reu2019-tutorials/1-campus-cluster/[YourNetID]`)!

-When you are finished writing your script, submit it as a job to the Campus Cluster queue; type
+When you finish writing your script, submit it as a job to the Campus Cluster queue; type

 ```
 qsub a_run_fastme.pbs
 ```